HardCoreCodin/SlimTracinCpp/README.md

 <img src="SlimTracinCpp_logo.png" alt="SlimTracinCPP_logo"><br>

 <img src="src/examples/GPU.gif" alt="GPU"><br>
+(Note: For the original SlimTracin 'C' codebase see [SlimTracin](https://github.com/HardCoreCodin/SlimTracin)

 A minimalist and platform-agnostic interactive/real-time raytracer written in C++.<br>
 Strong emphasis on simplicity, ease of use and almost no setup to get started with.<br>